robotix/2020.robotix.in/_events/poles-apart.md

 3. Only **2** members per team will be allowed to control the robot.

-4. The participants will be provided with *220 volts, 50 Hz* standard AC supply.
+4. The participants will be provided with 220 volts, 50 Hz standard AC supply.
+However, the participants cannot use this voltage apart from getting a 24V DC output through an adapter.
+This goes to say that no component on the robot may use a power supply higher than 24V DC.
+In case of any discrepancy, Team ROBOTIX will have the final say.

-5. Each team should have unique participants i.e. no two teams can have even a single participant common.
+5. Two teams can have one or more members in common.

 6. The team members can be from different institutes or colleges.